Tracking the next winter storm for Columbus, central Ohio: Wednesday night

 WINTER STORM WATCH: WEDNESDAY EVENING – FRIDAY MORNING

-A winter storm watch is set to go into effect for Southeast Ohio Wednesday evening and carry through Friday morning.
-These will likely be upgraded to winter weather advisories or winter storm warnings as we get closer to this timeframe and heavy snowfall contributes to hazardous travel conditions.
+Winter weather advisories are set to go into effect for Southeast Ohio Wednesday evening and carry through Friday morning.
+Snowfall will not start until late Wednesday night, but will build to around 2-4″ on top of what fell early this week and will contribute to hazardous travel conditions.

 TIMING OF SNOW